JaiTTS: A Thai Voice Cloning Model: Experimental Results

 \section{Experimental Results}

-In the short-duration benchmark, JaiTTS-v1.0 achieves a CER of 1.94\%, outperforming all open-source baselines and marginally surpassing the human ground truth of 1.98\% (Table~\ref{tab:objective_results}), likely because synthesized audio tends to be cleaner than natural human speech.
-JaiTTS-v1.0 also maintains a competitive SIM of 0.62.
-Among the baselines, Qwen3-TTS-1.7B performs best (2.56\% CER), while the Thai-specific ThonburianTTS struggles in zero-shot scenarios (6.26\% CER, 0.48 SIM).
+In the short-duration benchmark, JaiTTS-v1.0 achieves a CER of 1.94\%, outperforming all evaluated baselines and marginally surpassing the human ground truth of 1.98\% (Table~\ref{tab:evaluation_results}), likely because synthesized audio tends to be cleaner than natural human speech.
+JaiTTS-v1.0 also maintains a competitive SIM of 0.62 Among the baselines, Kaitom Voice V3 (Alpha) performs best with a CER of 2.34\%, while the Thai-specific ThonburianTTS struggles in zero-shot scenarios, yielding a CER of 6.26\% and a SIM of 0.48.

-In the long-duration benchmark, Qwen3-TTS-0.6B drops to a 6.10\% CER, while the performance of Qwen3-TTS-1.7B drops to 3.64\% CER.
-ThonburianTTS fails to generate sensible output possibly because it is not trained on the longer speech snippets.
-Therefore, ThonburianTTS is omitted from the analysis.
-Conversely, JaiTTS-v1.0 achieves a 2.55\% CER, closely comparable to the 2.47\% human reference, and outperforms the other strong baselines in our experiment setups.
+In the long-duration benchmark, Qwen3-TTS-0.6B drops to a CER of 6.10\%, while the performance of Qwen3-TTS-1.7B falls to a CER of 3.64\%.
+Kaitom Voice V3 (Alpha) reaches a CER of 5.81\% and a SIM of 0.79.
+ThonburianTTS fails to generate sensible output, possibly because it is not trained on longer speech snippets; therefore, it is omitted from the analysis.
+Conversely, JaiTTS-v1.0 achieves a CER of 2.55\%, which is closely comparable to the human reference of 2.47\%, and outperforms the other strong baselines in our experiment setups.

 For computational efficiency, we compare Real-Time Factor (RTF) across systems under the same hardware and evaluation conditions (Table~\ref{tab:rtf_results}).
 The models vary widely in their computational efficiency.
 The Qwen3-TTS models score greater than 1.5 on RTFs, while ThonburianTTS reaches 0.1150.
 JaiTTS-v1.0 achieves an RTF of 0.1136, approximately 13$\times$ faster than the Qwen3-TTS models while remaining well within real-time constraints.
 JaiTTS-v1.0 is the fastest model compared to the other baselines.